-Training programmes correctly emphasise training in recognising many common variants that have caused misreading in the past.
-A recent study showed that these patterns have not been the cause of recent misreading in adults, but rather it is nameless rhythms such as sharply contoured and anteriorly displaced alpha rhythms that cause the most confusion in adult patients.
-Paediatric EEGs require electroencephalographers to correlate variations in both rhythms and voltage with the patient's age, which creates more opportunities for misreading.
+There has been no systematic evaluation of misreading errors in pediatric patients.
+Pediatric EEGs require electroencephalographers to correlate variations in both rhythms and voltage with the patient's age, which creates more opportunities for misreading.
 Here we will briefly discuss the commonly defined variants that have caused confusion and then discuss the nameless alphoid rhythms that appear to be the source of confusion in adult patients.

 In adult patients, most of the misread patterns are temporal lobe sharp wave or spike mimics.
 Temporal lobe sharp wave activity has a high correlation with clinical seizures.
-A study of EEGs from one centre showed anterior temporal spikes to be correlated with epilepsy in 80%.
-Spikes from the mid-temporal and posterior temporal leads were less likely to be associated with seizures but greater than 50%.17 As a result, separating these temporal lobe sharp and spike wave mimics is critical and the source of many misreading errors.
+A study of EEGs from one center showed anterior temporal spikes to be correlated with epilepsy in 80%.
+Spikes from the mid-temporal and posterior temporal leads were less likely to be associated with seizures but greater than 50%.
+As a result, separating these temporal lobe sharp and spike wave mimics is critical and the source of many misreading errors.